HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 _Figure 1.
 GFE Coordination Bundle as created by the GFE Coordination Requester_

-Figure 2 shows the relationships of the resources involved in GFE coordination request as the exist on the Coordination Platform whether they be written individually or through the GFS Coordination Bundle transaction.
+Figure 2 shows the relationships of the resources involved in GFE coordination request as they exist on the Coordination Platform whether they be written individually or through the GFE Coordination Bundle transaction.
 If the GFE Information Bundles are not contained in the Task, they would exist as Bundle resources that would be individually retrievable from the Coordination Platform.

 ![Figure 2.
 GFE Coordination Bundle content as stored on the Coordination Platform](GFE_Coordination_Platform_Resources.png){:style="float: none;"}

 _Figure 2.
 GFE Coordination Bundle content as stored on the Coordination Platform_

 Figure 3 shows the GFE Information Bundle is created by the GFE Coordination Requester and is meant to contain the information needed for GFE Contributors to make their estimate.
-This includes the Patient, Coverage and Payer is applicable, specific providers or roles being asked for (not the same as those on the Coordination Platform), requested items (including items and services), and any additional documentation.
+This includes the Patient, Coverage and Payer if applicable, specific providers or roles being asked for (not the same as those on the Coordination Platform), requested items (including items and services), and any additional documentation.
 Additional resources that provide important contextual information that could affect needed items, services, or costs, such as Conditions or Observations, are also allowed.

 ![Figure 3.
 GFE Information Bundle created by the GFE Coordination Requester](GFE_Information_Bundle.png){:style="float: none;"}